 International students can opt out of the mandatory Dalhousie International Student Health Plan if the Nova Scotia MSI program covers them, but students should be aware that MSI coverage is limited and should weigh all their options before deciding to opt out of the International Student Health Plan.
-International students who elect to opt out of the International Student Health Plan.
-International students who elect to opt out of the International Student Health Plan.
 International students who elect to opt out of the International Student Health Plan after becoming eligible for MSI will need to make sure they have adequate health coverage any time they travel out of the province - as may be expected if students travel to conduct research or attend conferences.